mathurinm/latex/README.md

   Note that `cleveref` is capricious, and for example must always be loaded after hyperref.

 - Prefixing the labels with `eq:` or `pb:` or `sec:` or `sub:` helps for autocompletion: for example, use `\label{eq:pgd}`.
-- define new environments with:
+- Define new environments with:
   ```latex
   \newtheorem{theorem}{Theorem}
   \newtheorem{NEWENVANME}[theorem]{NEWENVNAME_DISPLAYED}